dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 ### icrc7_token_metadata

 Returns the token metadata for `token_ids`, a list of token ids.
-Each tuple in the response vector comprises a token id as first element and the metadata corresponding to this token expressed as an optional record comprising `text` and `Value` pairs expressing the token metadata as second element.
-In case a token does not exist, no element corresponding to it is returned in the response.
+Each tuple in the response vector comprises an optional `metadata` element with the metadata expressed as vector of `text` and `Value` pairs.
+In case a token does not exist, a `null` element corresponding to it is returned in the response.
 If a token does not have metadata, its associated metadata vector is the empty vector.

 ICRC-7 does not specify the representation of token metadata any further than that it is represented in a generic manner as a vector of `(text, Value)`-pairs.
 This is left to future standards, the collections, or the implementations in order to not constrain the utility and applicability of this standard.